 In this course, students analyze the process of raising funds for various types of non-political organizations as it relates to the responsibilities of communications practitioners.
 Students will analyze past capital campaigns for effectiveness and then apply their observations by designing, implementing, and evaluating their own mock capital campaign.
 Students also incorporate the fundamentals of writing grant proposals as a component of raising funds for organizations.
-Prerequisite: ENG200
+Prerequisite: ENG200 munications that examines the strategies, techniques, design, and impact of paid political communications.
+It will focus on the role of political advertising in a campaign, including radio, direct mail, and print, as well as television.
+Prerequisite: COM140 or LGS110 or LGS250 or LGS260

-COM435 Campaign Advertising and Promotion 3 Credits
+COM435 Campaign Advertising and Promotion 3 Credits This is an advanced course in political communications that avancings the strategies tash